Your Questions Answered

 Q. How can one person handle the tacking of four jib sheets?

-By first releasing the upwind sheet to rest the jib on the downwind sail followed by the release of the downwind sheet on coming about.
+A. By first releasing the upwind sheet to rest the jib on the downwind sail followed by the release of the downwind sheet on coming about.

 Once through the wind take up on the new downwind sheet which captures the upwind jib following which you can make up the unloaded upwind sheet.